 You’ll discover wide selections of specialty shops to buy that perfect present for any loved ones that made it to the nice list.

 Come Christmas season, Greenfield Village in Dearborn becomes a beacon of yuletide.
 Take a trip back in time and treat yourself to some old-fashioned Christmas cheer at this famous Henry Ford attraction.
 Historic homes are decorated traditionally, and Main Street is filled with handmade goods and warm beverages.

 You’ll find roasting chestnuts, carolers in period costumes, reindeer appearances, and cozy bonfires.
 Fireworks fill the sky every night for an impressive display of holiday fun.
 Holiday nights are December 3-5, 9-12, 16-23, and 26-28, but it’s best to check their website for updated information.

 Kersmarkt is an outdoor European-style market full of merry magic in the beautiful city of Holland.
 It translates to Christmas Market in Dutch and is a classic annual affair in the Netherlands.
 They provide traditional bites, beverages, and entertainment.
 You’ll find holiday gifts from local vendors and even artisan and dog sled demonstrations.

 Each booth is historically crafted with care for this open-air scene and filled with everything from trees and wreaths to clothing and jewelry to folk art and toys.
 It’s a great place to gather and wander through the wonderful wares available.
-The Kersmarkt runs from November 20 – December 11; it’s a short and sweet time, but wonderful for family searching for that perfect Michigan Christmas.
+The Kersmarkt runs from November 20 – December 11; it’s a short and sweet time but wonderful for families searching for that perfect Michigan Christmas.

 The Big Bright Light Show in Rochester